nv-legate/legate/docs/legate/source/api/python/store_target.rst

 StoreTarget
 ===========

-``StoreTarget`` allows users to to control where objects are offloaded to.
+``StoreTarget`` allows users to control where objects are offloaded to.

 .. autosummary::
    :toctree: generated/